Jerry Van Dyke, ‘Coach’ star and brother of Dick, dies at 86

 “I never asked him for advice after that,” Jerry Van Dyke said.

 He also rued the loss of a role in 1982 when he was up for a supporting gig in a series to star Bob Newhart, which would run for eight celebrated seasons.
 But Tom Poston got his role as George the handyman on “Newhart.”
-In recent years, Van Dyke made recurring appearances on “The Middle” and “Yes, Dear.”
+In recent years, Van Dyke made recurring appearances on “The Middle” (where he and brother Dick starred in an episode) and “Yes, Dear.”

+Patricia Heaton, who played Van Dyke’s daughter on “The Middle,” tweeted her respects: “Jerry, you were hilarious and terrifically talented — what an honor to be able to watch up close as you and your brother create your special magic.”

 He was born in Danville, Illinois, in 1931, six years after his brother.
 He said he knew from childhood that he wanted to be a comedian, and grew up listening to the radio shows of Bob Hope, Red Skelton and others.
 By age 8 he had earned a reputation as class clown.